Isola delle Correnti | Sunny Desert Islet where Sicily Ends.

 wanted to buy it.

 Another shining attraction is the Isola di Capo Passero, consisting in another small

-islet with a surface of 0, 37 square kilometres which was once a peninsula.
+islet with a surface area of 0, 37 square kilometres which was once a peninsula.
 It is just 1300, 0 metres long and with a width

 of approximately half kilometre.
-On it was elevated a small fortess between the late 16th century and ended in the 30s of the 17th century during the times of the King Philip III of Spain.
+On it was elevated a small fortess between the late 16th and 17th centuries during the times of King Philip III of Spain.

 That very small island has a beautiful sandy beach, some marine caves and a further attraction despite it is an abandoned

 building is the Tonnara which was